Wolox/tech-guides/infrastructure/docs/docker/docs/docker-aws.md

     }
 ```

+The ContainerPort might vary depending on the service you're starting in the container.
+For example, for rails apps it should be 3000.
 #### Configuring more than one container in the instance

 For some applications it might be necessary to deploy more than one container to the instance.
 For example: